 A Look at the Shark Attacks Statistics

-According to The International Shark Attack File (ISAF), the only comprehensive database of all known shark attacks in the world, there were 130 different types of incidents involving sharks in 2018, of which 15 were deemed “doubtful” or “not confirmed” based on the available data.
-Of the total number of alleged shark-human interactions, 66 were unprovoked attacks and 34 were provoked attacks.
+According to The International Shark Attack File (ISAF), the only comprehensive database of all known shark attacks in the world, there were 137 different types of incidents involving sharks in 2021.
+Of the total number of alleged shark-human interactions, 73 were unprovoked attacks and 39 were provoked attacks.

-According to the same 2018 report by ISAF, of the total number of 130 incidents, only 5% involved scuba divers.
-Most of the victims were attacked during activities such as surfing/board sports (50%) and swimming (30%).
+According to the same 2021 report by ISAF, of the total number of 137 incidents, only 4% involved individuals involve in snorkeling&diving-related activities.
+Most of the victims were attacked during activities such as surfing/board sports (51%) and swimming/wading (39%).